tomasherceg/dotvvm-docs/Controls/businesspack/ColorPicker/sample5/sample.md

 ## Sample 5: Customizing Icons

-The icons used by the control can be customized using the following properties:
+The icons used by the control can be customized using the following inner elements:

-* `ToggleIconCssClass` represents an icon that opens the popup with color scale and predefined colors.
-The default value is `fa fa-chevron-down` (FontAwesome).
+* `ToggleIcon` represents an icon that opens the popup with color scale and predefined colors.
+The default is `Pallete` icon.

-* `UnselectIconCssClass` represents an icon that allows the user to deselect the color.
-The default value is `fa fa-close` (FontAwesome).
+* `UnselectIcon` represents an icon that allows the user to deselect the color.
+The default is `Close` icon.

-* `EditorSwitchIconCssClass` represents an icon that allows the user to switch between the RGB editor fields and one text field with the hex representation of the color.
-The default value is `fa-arrows-v` (FontAwesome).
+* `EditorSwitchIcon` represents an icon that allows the user to switch between the RGB editor fields and one text field with the hex representation of the color.
+The default is `Switch` icon.

+See the [Icon](/docs/controls/businesspack/Icon/{branch}) documentation to find about using other icon packs.